Wilson's bird-of-paradise: Description

 Wilson's bird-of-paradise is rather small.
 Males can reach a length of 16 cm (21 cm including central rectrices) and a weight of 53–67 g., while females can reach a length of 16 cm, but a weight of 52–60 g.
-The male is a red and black bird-of-paradise, with a yellow mantle on its neck, light green mouth, rich blue feet and two curved violet tail feathers.
+The male is a red and black bird-of-paradise, with a yellow mantle on its neck, light green mouth, rich blue feet, and two curved violet tail feathers.
 The head is naked blue, with a black double cross pattern on it.
-The female is a brownish bird with bare blue crown.
+The female is a brownish bird with a bare blue crown.

 In the field, the blue bare skin on the crown of the bird's head is so vivid that it is clearly visible by night; the deep scarlet back and velvet green breast are lush, the curlicue tail gleaming bright silver.

 Diet

-Their diet consists of fruits, insects, arthropods and other small invertebrates.
+Their diet consists of fruits, insects, arthropods, and other small invertebrates.

 Rituals of seduction

 Males of these birds clear an area of rainforest to create a 'display court'.
 Then they perform an elaborate mating dance to impress a potential mate.
-The male usually exhibits the attractive breast shield and accompanies the mating dance with song and calls.
+The male usually exhibits an attractive breast shield and accompanies the mating dance with song and calls.

 Courtship behavior

-Male Wilson’s Birds of Paradise are the most colorful of all the species within the family, possessing a veritable rainbow of color.
+Male Wilson's birds-of-paradise are the most colorful of all the species within the family, possessing a veritable rainbow of color.
 This remarkable example of hue and iridescence possesses all of the primary colors (and more) in different ways.
-The baby blue hue of its head is skin, not feathers, and is the result of structural color absent in any other member of birds of paradise.
+The baby blue hue of its head is skin, not feathers, and is the result of structural color absent in any other member of birds-of-paradise.
 Yellow on the nape of its neck, followed by the crimson on its back are consistent, pigmented colors, present year-round.
-Its quirky, “handlebar-mustache-shaped” tail feathers are brilliantly iridescent, reflecting light to produce intense color to the eye of the beholder.
+Its quirky, "handlebar-mustache-shaped" tail feathers are brilliantly iridescent, reflecting light to produce intense color to the eye of the beholder.

 The sexual dimorphism of the species leaves the female very drab in comparison.
 Sexual dimorphism, or the difference in physical appearance between the sexes, is the result of female selection, in which females select males based upon indirect genetic benefits which increase offspring fitness.
 Because this species is polygynous, where one male mates with multiple females, the female is left on her own to raise young, forcing her to assess these indirect genetic benefits through courtship rituals, details of which are in the following section.